octave-6/ratiobot/README.md

 Getting auto-ratiod for the rest of eternity can be mentally taxing.
 The power of the ratio is in our hands, we must treat this power with respect.

+### Current known bugs:
+Currently, ratiobot haphazardly ratios not only the indicated user, but also any who reply to the user.

+While I could fix this, some mildly entertaining results have come from this.
+So for now, I declare this bug to be a feature, and any who oppose this can catch this ratio.